tkarakai-gto/notes/docker_notes.md

     * Nginx or HAProxy LB Proxy, or
     * Docker Enterprise Edition comes with L4 LB

-*Excersice with Docker's Distributed Voting Demo App (Dogs vs Cats)*
+*Exercise with Docker's Distributed Voting Demo App (Dogs vs Cats)*

 > https://github.com/tkarakai-gto/udemy-docker-mastery/tree/master/swarm-app-1

-In the excersice (created by Docker as an example app) there are 5 modules:
+In the exercise (created by Docker as an example app) there are 5 modules:
 * "vote" - the app that accepts user input (voting if you like dogs or cats)
 * "redis" - where the "vote" app pushes the votes
 * "worker" - the component that monitors "redis" for new data and pushes them to the "db"